status-im/docs.status.im/content/tutorials.md

 * in an iOS simulator.

 You can go to [https://test.status.im](https://test.status.im) to download for Android.
-Or you can DM @jarradhope with your email in our [Slack](status-im.slack) for ios Testflight.
+Or you can DM @jarradhope with your email in our [Slack](status-im.slack) for iOS TestFlight.

  <aside class="success">
 Please note that these documents are intended for the latest version of "status-dev-cli" (^3.2.8) and the latest release of Status app (^0.9.8).
 To update `status-dev-cli` please run "npm uninstall -g status-dev-cli" and then "npm i -g status-dev-cli".